All Episodes

 They're saving average Americans about $700 a month.

-Call American Financing free consultation, no obligation, a financial review, and just don't stand there and and and watch his savings just dissipate before your very eyes.
+And just don't stand there and watch your savings just dissipate before your very eyes.

 Anyway, hopefully they'll be able to give you a plan to get you back into at least balance every month.